LoginRadius/docs/content/guide/smtp-provider-settings/index.md

 Setup your own SMTP provider by following the below steps.

 ###Step 1:Navigation
-Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click **Configuration** and then navigate to the **Email/SMS Provider Settings** section.
-Click the down arrow or anywhere within the section.
-The **SMTP Provider Settings** screen will appear:
+1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+2. From the left navigation panel, click **Configuration** and then navigate to the **Email/SMS Provider Settings** section.
+3. Click the down arrow or anywhere within the section.
+The **SMTP Provider Settings** screen will appear.

 ![alt_text](images/smtp.png "image_tooltip")